Culture Eats Strategy for Breakfast

 If these are the drivers, the key determinant of success in 2020 will be culture.
 We feel there are three aspects of culture to watch out for in identifying potential 2020 winners and losers.

-Clash of cultures
+Clash of cultures – Recruitment Strategies.

-As businesses expand product offering up and down the risk curve, a cultural fault line will increasingly come into view.
-Platforms that are at the high end of the risk spectrum – like real estate private equity funds– will continue to be run and populated by highly driven, charismatic, alpha seekers; urgent, highly numerate and entrepreneurial.
+As businesses expand the product offering up and down the risk curve, a cultural fault line will increasingly come into view.
+Platforms that are at the high end of the risk spectrum – like real estate private equity funds– will continue to be run and populated by highly driven, charismatic, alpha seekers; urgent, highly numerate, and entrepreneurial.

-At the other end are the risk averse, core fund investors.
-Calmer, less urgency, typically longer dated capital.
+At the other end are the risk-averse, core fund investors.
+Calmer, less urgency, typically longer-dated capital.
 Less likely to be driven by an iconic leader and more by a cautious culture driven by the senior management team.

 This clash of cultures will come into sharper focus in 2020 and is something worth watching for as the bigger players acquire the smaller ones.
 Efforts to align at the macro level on culture will be crucial.